-César Cabezas Gamarra: I'm a third year PhD student with interests in the philosophy of race, social and political philosophy, and social epistemology.
+César Cabezas Gamarra: I'm a fourth year PhD student with interests in the philosophy of race, social and political philosophy, and social epistemology.

 Mariana Beatriz Noé: I am an Argentine PhD student from the Classical Studies interdepartmental program, and I am mainly interested in Ancient Philosophy and Action Theory.
 My research focuses in how ancient authors thought about the relationship between actions and emotions.

-Philip Yaure: I am a second year PhD student interested in critical race & feminist theory, social and political philosophy, philosophy of language, and the history of analytic philosophy (esp.
+Philip Yaure: I am a third year PhD student interested in critical race & feminist theory, social and political philosophy, philosophy of language, and the history of analytic philosophy (esp.
 Wittgenstein).

 MAP graduate mentors:

-Natalie Hejduk: I'm a first-year PhD student interested in epistemology and ancient philosophy--in particular, how ideas of belief, knowledge, and related topics arose and developed from the ancient world into the early modern and modern era.
+Natalie Hejduk: I'm a second year PhD student interested in epistemology and ancient philosophy--in particular, how ideas of belief, knowledge, and related topics arose and developed from the ancient world into the early modern and modern era.

-Michael Holmes: I am a first-year PhD student.
+Michael Holmes: I am a second year PhD student.
 My main interests are in philosophy of language, social cognition, and political philosophy.
 I also have interests in philosophy of religion, and ethics.

 Both undergraduate and graduate students can also take advantage of MAP’s events and larger network of mentors.
 For more information, please visit the MAP website: http://www.mapforthegap.com.